 What is the Mohs scale?
-A scale that compares hardness of gemstones and minerals.
+A scale that compares the hardness of gemstones and minerals.
 What the Mohs is not?
 It is not a scale that weighs gemstones and minerals.

 The property of hardness is one of the most important properties of gemstones and minerals, especially important if you invest in jewelry and gemstones.

-The relative hardness of the mineral is of enormous value to the gemstone cutter, the gemstone setter, the wearer of jewelry and for everyone considering investing in antique jewelry, 20th-century jewelry and pearls.
+The relative hardness of the mineral is of enormous value to the gemstone cutter, the gemstone setter, the wearer of jewelry and for everyone considering investing in Antique Jewelry, 20th-Century Jewelry, and Pearls.

-Viennese mineralogist, Frederick Mohs (1773-1839) first developed the comparison chart in the early 1800s that compare the relative hardness of ten easily accessible minerals.
+Viennese mineralogist, Frederick Mohs (1773-1839) first developed the comparison chart in the early 1800s that compare the relative hardness of the easily accessible minerals.
 He introduced the term scratch hardness and set up a comparison scale using ten minerals of different degrees of hardness (Mohs' hardness scale) which is still widely used.

 The hardness of a material measures how tightly the atoms are held together within it.
 This test is done either by scratching one substance with another and using the Moh's Scale.
-On the Moh's Scale, diamond is ranked 10 and graphite is ranked between 1 and 2.
+On the Moh's Scale, diamond is ranked 10 and graphite areranked between 1 and 2.
 This suggests that diamond is about 40 times harder than graphite.
 All gemstones known to us today are allocated to Mohs hardness scale.
 The comparison chart begins with talc which is 1 on the Mohs Scale and is the softest of the 10 gemstones.

 The Mohs' hardness scale works up to diamond which is ranked the highest at 10 on the hardness scale.
 A girl's best friend is also the traditional wedding anniversary gift for couples celebrating their 10th wedding anniversary.